 Nurse Practitioner Spotlight

-A career as a psychiatric nurse practitioner can be replete with challenges and opportunities.
-The NP Psych Navigator Spotlight is your chance to learn more about nurse practitioners who are working to advance the profession and mental health in general.
-In the fifth installment of this series, we profile Jeremy Schreiber, MSN, PMHNP-BC.
+A career as a nurse practitioner can be replete with challenges and opportunities.
+The NP Psych Navigator Spotlight is your chance to learn more about NPs who are working to advance the profession and psychiatric mental health in general.
+In this installment of the series, we profile Jeremy Schreiber, MSN, PMHNP-BC.

 NP Spotlight: Jeremy Schreiber, MSN, PMHNP-BC